Anthony Mantha: Pittsburgh Penguins

-On July 2, 2025, Mantha signed a one year, $2.5 million contract with the Pittsburgh Penguins, with an additional $2m in potential bonuses added to the contract.
+On July 2, 2025, Mantha signed a one-year, $2.5 million contract with the Pittsburgh Penguins, with an additional $2m in potential bonuses added to the contract.

+New Jersey Devils

+On July 15, 2026, Mantha was signed to a two-year, $9.5 million contract with the New Jersey Devils.

 International play

-In 2012, Mantha represented team Canada at the IIHF World U18 Championship, where he won a bronze medal.
+In 2012, Mantha represented team Canada under-18 team at the World U18 Championships, where he won a bronze medal.
 Mantha recorded one goal in seven games.

-In 2014, Mantha represented team Canada at the IIHF World Junior Ice Hockey Championships.
+In 2014, Mantha represented team Canada junior team at the World Junior Championships.
 Mantha was the leading-scorer for Canada, recording five goals and six assists in seven games, and was named to the 2014 WJC All-Star Team.

-On April 29, 2019, Mantha was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
-He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+On April 29, 2019, Mantha was named to the Canada senior team's roster for the 2019 World Championship.
+He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26.
 Mantha finished the tournament, tied for first in scoring alongside Mark Stone, with 14 points in 9 games and was selected as a top 3 player for Canada.

 Personal life

-Anthony Mantha's grandfather is four-time Stanley Cup winner Andre Pronovost.
+Mantha's grandfather was four-time Stanley Cup winner Andre Pronovost.

-Anthony's older sister, Elizabeth Mantha, became one of the first 10 female officials in American Hockey League history in October, 2021, when she refereed the Laval Rocket vs. Rochester Americans game in Laval, Quebec.
+His older sister, Elizabeth Mantha, became one of the first 10 female officials in American Hockey League (AHL) history in October 2021, when she refereed a game between the Laval Rocket and Rochester Americans.

+Mantha and his wife were married in June 2023.
+They have three children.